-Dr Sammel is a rheumatologist and conjoint lecturer at the Prince of Wales Clinical School.
+Dr Sammel is a rheumatologist and conjoint senior lecturer at the Prince of Wales Clinical School.
 He has a clinical and research interest in inflammatory vascular disease and leads the rheumatology vasculitis service at the Prince of Wales Hospital.
 Vasculitis refers to a family of conditions where the immune system attacks blood vessels and includes conditions such as giant cell arteritis, Takayasu arteritis, ANCA associated vasculitis, cryoglobulinaemia, IgG4 and Behcet disease.
-He is a founding member of the Australian and New Zealand Vasculitis Society (ANZVASC).
+He is a director and founding member of the Australian and New Zealand Vasculitis Society (ANZVASC).

 Dr Sammel completed rheumatology training at the Prince of Wales and Royal North Shore Hospitals before undertaking a vascular medicine fellowship at St Vincent’s Hospital, Sydney.
 Subsequently he undertook a clinical observership with the rheumatology vasculitis service at Mayo Clinic, Rochester, USA.